 I had a lovely intervention-free homebirth with my daughter, but was completely unprepared for the struggles of having a tongue-tied baby who could not latch.
 With proper support from a range of supportive and knowledgeable professionals, I was eventually able to breastfeed my daughter and meet my goals.
 This has been one of the greatest accomplishments of my life and shaped me into who I am at this moment, by leading me passionately into lactation care for all families.

 Those who helped me achieve my goals inspired me to help others.
 I began by informally supporting parents, especially those who experienced similar struggles.
 I eventually decided to become a CLC so that I could reach more parents, offer emotional support and evidence-based information, and offer myself as an example that it is possible to persevere through issues and be successful.

 In my own journey, I have personally experienced:

 - Exclusively pumping

-- Working and pumping
+- Working full-time and pumping

 - Supplementing/bottlefeeding with both breastmilk and formula